Google has changed Top Stories in carousels in search results

 - Provide a user with more unbiased news: may require little or no editorial judgment compared to systems that have an editorial review of news stories

-- Provide news digests irrespective of the digest time period, the region for the news digest, the language for the news digest, or a combination of two or more of these
+- Provide news digests irrespective of the digest period, the region for the news digest, the language for the news digest, or a combination of two or more of these

 - Personalize a news digest according to user settings, e.g., personal interests of a user

-- Provide a news digest to a user device for a time period during which a user was unable to check the news
+- Provide a news digest to a user device for a time during which a user was unable to check the news

-- Provide a news digest to a user device that includes top stories for a historical time period, e.g., ten years ago
+- Provide a news digest to a user device that includes top stories for a historical period, e.g., ten years ago

 - Provide a news digest to a user device that includes top stories for a particular topic of interest, e.g., when the particular topic of interest does not have frequent news stories